automate-website/jwebrobot/README.md

 | *reportPath*  | optional  | Path to which the report is written to. | `./report.yaml` | `./myreport.yaml` |

 ## Expressions
-Expression are evaluated by the [freemarker] templating engine.
+Expression are evaluated by the [freemarker] awesome templating engine.
 The expression syntax and result may be tested using online [template-tester].

 | Expression | Context | Result | Description |
 | ------------- | ------------- | ------------- | ------------- |